 Diabetic Retinopathy (DR)

-Although few treatment options exist for DR, current standard of care suffers from critical challenges: 1) anti-VEGF therapy (the golden standard) has limited patient coverage (<40%); 2) current anti-VEGF treatments are cost-prohibitive for many patients (~$1000/shot) and require repetitive (e.g., monthly) intravitreal injections; 3) secondary approaches like laser photocoagulation create irreversible damage to the retina; and 4) complementary corticosteroid therapy can trigger local/systemic side effects.
+Although few treatment options exist for DR, current standard of care suffers from critical challenges: 1) nearly 40% of DME patients remain unresponsive to anti-VEGF therapy (i.e., the golden standard) even after 6 months of treatment; 2) current anti-VEGF treatments are cost-prohibitive for many patients (~$1000/shot) and require repetitive intravitreal injections ever 4-8 weeks; 3) secondary approaches like laser photocoagulation create irreversible damage to the retina; and 4) complementary corticosteroid therapy can trigger local/systemic side effects.
 Hence, we believe finding a new therapeutic target and new therapeutic agents are critical to improving current standard of care for DR.

-Growing body of evidence point out that pharmacological activation of Peroxisome Proliferator-Activated Receptor-α (PPAR-α) with fibrate drugs ameliorate symptoms of DR in both pre-clinical and clinical studies.
-We are developing structurally unique, non-fibrate small-molecule drugs with improved potency, target specificity, efficacy and safety.
-By optimizing our drug designs for non-invasive systemic delivery, our approach will offer diabetic patients a revolutionary therapeutic modality.
+A growing body of evidence points out that pharmacological activation of Peroxisome Proliferator-Activated Receptor-α (PPAR-α) ameliorates symptoms of DR in both pre-clinical and clinical studies.
+We are developing structurally unique small-molecule PPAR-α agonists with improved potency, target specificity, efficacy, and safety.
+By working outside and upstream of VEGF, we aim to broaden the disease modification profile for DR/DME with PPAR-α pharmacotherapy.